The Great American Foreclosure Story: The Struggle for Justice and a Place to Call Home

 Note: This story is not subject to our Creative Commons license.

-This story is also being published as an ebook for all devices and is available as an Amazon Kindle Single.
-The ebook contains an original introduction and a collection of related stories and material.
+This story is also being published as an ebook for all devices in partnership with Open Road, and is being made available in partnership with Amazon.com as part of Amazon's Kindle Singles program.

 Sheila Ramos' grandsons, 10 and 13, started crying.
 They wanted to know where the house was.
 There wasn't one.
 There was only a tent.